HarrySolsem/JsonResume/README.md

 - **GitHub Actions Workflow Fails**:
   - Verify that `config.json` exists in the repository.
   - Ensure the `TOKEN` secret is configured in your repository settings.

 - **Generated JSON File Name**:
   - When `tagsMaintenance` is enabled in the `config.json` file, the generated JSON file will be named `tagsmaintenance.json` instead of the default `resume.json`.
+  - If `tagsMaintenance` is created during a Github Actions workflow, it will be uploaded as an artifact
+  1. Navigate to the Actions tab in your GitHub repository.
+  1. Select the workflow run where the artifact was generated.
+  1. Scroll down to the Artifacts section in the workflow summary.
+  1. Click on the tagsmaintenance-json artifact to download it.

 - **Generated JSON is Empty**:
   - Check the `data` folder to ensure it contains valid JSON files for each section.
   - Check the `data_samples` folder to ensure it contains valid JSON files for each section.